AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 1. For **[!UICONTROL Sort Order]**, enter a number to determine the sequence in which [!DNL Apple Pay] payment option appears when listed with other payment options during the checkout.

-## Step 8: Complete the local payment methods settings
+## Step 8: Complete the settings for local payment methods

 1. To include local payment methods as a payment option with Braintree, set **[!UICONTROL Enable Local Payment Methods]** to `Yes`.